- Home

 2.2.1.8 [bsa89] Supplementary exercise - combining your saved files

-Forward to next section 2.3: Data transformations
+Forward to page 2.3: Data transformations

-Back to Block 2: Analysiing one variable
+Back to page Block 2: Analysiing one variable

-Back to Summary guide to SPSS tutorials
+Back to page Summary guide to SPSS tutorials